 Risk reporting to the Board of Management and the Advisory Board takes the form of a detailed quarterly risk management report.
-In addition, information is provided to the Board of Management and additional stakeholders in the form of individual monthly, weekly and daily risk reports from the Risk Controlling business unit.
-Given its importance for the successful continuation of the Bank as a going concern under risk considerations, the risk-bearing capacity represents the starting point for the risk management report.
-To this end, the calculation is presented of the available risk coverage potential, the limit utilisation, and the current percentage breakdown of the overall risk by individual risk type.
+In addition, information is provided to the Board of Management and additional stakeholders in the form of individual monthly, weekly and daily risk reports from the Risk & Finance business unit.
+Given its significance for the successful continuation of the Bank as a going concern under risk considerations, the risk-bearing capacity represents the starting point for the risk management report.
+To this end, the structure of the available risk coverage potential, the limit utilisation, and the current percentage breakdown of the total risk across the individual risk types are presented.